Economics

 Program evaluation

-At PwC, we understand that evaluation is key to assessing and realising the overall value and impact produced by program outcomes.
-Evaluations not only help to understand if the processes and activities which made up the program were effective and successful, but if there were any unintended consequences that were harmful and should be stopped.
+We understand that evaluation is critical to assessing the overall value and impact produced by an investment into a particular program, project or initiative.
+Evaluations not only help to understand if processes and activities which make up the program were effective and successful, but if there were any unintended consequences that were harmful and should be stopped.

 Cost-benefit analysis

-Ensuring that investments offer a net benefit to our communities is of critical importance to government decision makers.
+Ensuring that investments offer a net benefit to our communities is critical importance.
 Our teams are highly experienced in performing cost-benefit analysis (CBA) and creating robust business cases to support some of Australia's most significant investment decisions.

 • Business cases - As economists, our role is to ensure that the business cases we develop are consistent and transparent with state and national guidance so that decision makers can allocate society's resources effectively.

 • Cost-benefit analysis - Cost-benefit analysis is the most widely used method to assess the economic merits of a project.
-Our team has deep experience across multiple sectors including transport, land use, health, and education.
+Our team has deep experience across multiple sectors including energy, water, natural resources, transport, land use, health, and education.

 • Project prioritisation - The outputs of our work can provide measures such as benefit cost ratios (BCR) and net present values (NPV) to help to determine priority projects.